Buying a Piano

 Are the pedals attached, or a separate unit that plugs in?

 Can the instrument be traded in, and if so, for how long?

-Additionally, the quality of sound produced by a digital piano, while it will always be in tune, depends on how much you spend on the instrument to begin with.
-Be aware that a good acoustic piano will retain its value, whereas a digital piano will depreciate every year you own it, like your computer does.
+The quality of sound produced by a digital piano, while it will always be in tune, depends on how much you spend on the instrument to begin with.
+Be aware that a good acoustic piano will retain its value, whereas a digital piano will depreciate every year you own it, just like other electronic equipment.
 For the closest approximation to a good acoustic piano, I would recommend Roland Digital Pianos, both for their touch sensitivity, weighted keys, and the sounds of the instruments.
 They come in a range of prices, and even the entry level Roland Digital Pianos will have decent sound and good weighted keys.